Are Crooked Teeth Genetic?

 Tooth Loss

-Trauma
+Trauma or Injury

 Trauma from physical violence, accidents, or injuries can lead to tooth loss.
 The forceful impact can alter jaw shape and cause teeth movement.
+In adults, injuries from contact sports are one of the most common causes of crooked teeth.

 Tumors of the Mouth and Jaw

+Some forms of oral cancer cause the formation of tumors.
 Tumors found in the mouth and jaw cause crooked teeth.
 The space occupied by a tumor forces the teeth to move, which leads to misalignment problems.

 What are Some Problems Associated with Crooked Teeth?

-Studies say that untreated bacteria in the teeth or oral infection can go into the bloodstream.
-It may cause life-threatening conditions such as stroke, diabetes, and heart disease.7
+Furthermore, misaligned teeth increase the chance of bacteria hiding in gum pockets, which can cause gum disease.
+Studies say that untreated bacteria in the teeth or oral infection can go into the bloodstream, potentially causing life-threatening conditions such as stroke, diabetes, and heart disease.

-Metal braces, or traditional braces, have been used for a long time.
 However, most people nowadays opt for something less noticeable than the standard metal brackets.
+You can now opt for corrective devices like:

 • Dental veneers